 Psychologists are not medical doctors and cannot write prescriptions.
-However, they do specialize in talk therapy and cannot administer prescriptions.
-They hold doctoral degrees (Ph.D.) in psychology, the science of behavior, thoughts, and emotions.
-After getting their degrees, they must go through specialized training, licensing, and certification before treating patients.
+However, they do specialize in talk therapy.
+They hold advanced degrees in the science of behavior, thoughts, and emotions.
+After getting their degrees, they must go through specialized training.
+They must also be licensed and certified before treating patients.
 They help patients learn how to cope with mental health problems and day-to-day life issues in a healthy way.